gilbert/temp/README.md

 # Routing

+All routes that don't match a route on your server automatically serve your Sin-bundled frontend.

+You can then use `s.route` to match against the current url to render content conditionally.

 ### `s.route`

 Sin includes the most `get out of your way` router possible.
 There is always a scoped router available in context which let's you implement routing (as nested as you like) — not being concerned about the mount point.
 Using `href` is highly encouraged and the default way of telling Sin to route away.
 Every sin `route` instance even has a sweet .toString method, so you can simply do `href: route + 'sub-page'`.
 You can also use `route.has()` if you want to highlight which route is active, and if that's too boring Sin sets an `[active]` attribute for you to use for styling.